More people after stroke, more active more often, exercising safely and effectively.

 The course is the only Exercise after Stroke exercise Qualification accepted by the Stroke Association as part of its Exercise-based Stroke Rehabilitation Service.

 The course practical uses the evidence based exercises from the evidence based STARTER trial, published in the Journal of the American Geriatric Society and theory from a recent Cochrane Review.
 To view the evidence base for the EfS course, click here.

 There have also been some very positive service evaluations.
 To see these service evaluations, click here.

-If you are a REPs registered instructor or hold insurance with another broker, before applying for a course with us you are advised to read the information regarding pre-requisite requirements, or contact REPS to be sure as this may impact on the validation of the insurance you hold.
 You can apply online here, but first we ask that you ensure you have read the Eligibility Guidelines and the statement about Medical Conditions and Learning Support Requirements below.
 You should also have read the EfS Terms and Conditions.
 Course dates can be found here.
 If there are no courses in your area at the moment, we will initiate a course as soon as there is enough interest but we cannot guarantee a timeframe for this.

 We encourage everyone to be responsible for their own learning.
 In light of this, we ask that you please inform us, at point of booking, about any learning support requirements and/or medical conditions support that will help you to access our course content and learn effectively.
 All information will be treated confidentially and we will make reasonable adjustments to meet your needs.